yellcorp/dupescan/readme.rst

   -z, --zero            Include zero-length files.
 All zero-length files are
                         considered to have identical content.
 This option is equivalent to --min-size 0
-  -r, --recurse         Recurse into subdirectories.
   -o, --only-mixed-roots
                         Only show duplicate files if they arise from recursing into different root directories.
 This can speed operations if the only results of interest are whether duplicates exist between different filesystem
                         hierarchies, rather than within a single one.
-Note that this only has a useful effect if -r/--recurse is specified and two or more paths are provided.
-If -r/--recurse is not specified, this option has no effect.
-If -r/--recurse is specified with only one path, no output will be produced.
+Note that this only has a useful effect if two or more paths are provided.
   -m SIZE, --min-size SIZE
                         Ignore files smaller than SIZE.
 This option accepts a byte count.
 The default is 1.